yanglinz/personal-site/src/posts/service-boundaries/index.md

 ![Rice farm divisions](./banner.jpg)

-(Micro) services architecture has been a rather hot topic for a few years now.
+Microservices architecture has been a rather hot topic for a few years now.
+I've now worked for a few teams that has either started off on or transitioned to this pattern, and over time I think I've become a skeptic.

-I've now worked for a few teams that has either started off on or transitioned to this pattern, and over time I've formed my own nuanced opinion having worked in service oriented systems for a few years now.
-But it's always been tacit knowledge; I could never put into words or explain this nuance.
+While there's no shortage of blog posts or conference talks with titles along the lines of "We migrated to a Microservices architecture and it's been awesome!", I'd argue that it's only likely viable for a narrow context.
+But until recently, I couldn't really articulate why I'd felt this skepticism.
+It's always been tacit knowledge in my mind that for 90% of teams and companies, fragmenting an application into little services will leave you in a worse off state than before.

 Last week, I was listening to
 [an episode of Software Engineering Daily](https://softwareengineeringdaily.com/2019/05/13/facebook-engineering-with-pete-hunt/)